wagtail/rfcs/text/097-alt-text-capabilities.md

 2. Addition of a `description` field to the `AbstractImage` model.
 3. Documentation efforts for both processes (1) and (2).

+Additionally, the RFC also proposes a more minor change to contextual alt text for rich text: making the reuse of the image title / description as alt-text "opt-in" rather than opt-out.

 ### 1. Creating `ImageBlock`
 At this time of writing, Wagtail provides an `ImageChooserBlock`, and although we want to enforce standards and advocate for best practices, we do not want to make breaking changes or affect backward compatibility.
 This is the reason we will be creating a new block for images.
 We want a new block that can leverage existing logic and provide a means to add alt text, as well as a way to indicate whether certain images are purely decorative instead, while not needing us to change the existing `ImageChooserBlock` implementation.
 This will be the first major change.

-The name `ImageBlock` has been selected (although still up for deliberation) because for other StreamField blocks, the prefixes convey what their types are: such as `RichTextBlock` for rich text, `CharBlock` for characters, `EmailBlock` for emails, and so on.
+The block will be named `ImageBlock` to match other built-in block types such as `RichTextBlock` for rich text, `CharBlock` for characters, `EmailBlock` for emails, and so on.

 This `ImageBlock` class will subclass the `StructBlock` class, and it will have three properties:
 1. An `image` property, which is an `ImageChooserBlock`.
-2. An `alt_text` property, which is a `CharBlock.
+2. An `alt_text` property, which is a `CharBlock`.
 3. A `decorative` property, which is a `BooleanBlock` (which renders as a checkbox)

 These properties only define the visual layout in the Admin interface, but do not handle custom logic.
 To cater to this, this RFC proposes introducing and registering ImageBlock-specific Javascript logic (a new static file) for the Admin interface, to allow the `alt_text` field to be enabled/disabled by toggling the `decorative` checkbox.
 If disabled, the field will be cleared and its value will be an empty string.
 Additionally, this RFC proposes that the native Python value of this new block (as returned from `to_python`) be an Image instead of a Dict-like `StructValue`.
 This will make alt text detection automatic when the `{% image %}` template tag is used.